himanshu-nimonkar/Himanshu_Cozii_OA/README.md

 Then navigate to http://localhost:3000 (or another port if specified) to view the application.

+4. Build the production-ready version: After you've tested and finalized your changes locally, you can run: npm run build
+# or
+yarn build
+This will create a production-optimized version of the application, which you can then deploy to a server or use for production purposes.

+After running npm run build, you can deploy the generated build (usually in the .next directory) or serve it using a production server.
+To test locally after building, you can use: npm start
+# or
+yarn start
+This will serve your app using the production build at http://localhost:3000

 Explanation of Code
 1. HTML Structure (index.html, form-summary.html):